OpenSecuritySummit/oss-website/content/tracks/2020/mini-summits/dec/schrems-ii/_index.md

 ---
+title        : Schrems II
-title        : Secure by Scenario type         : track featured     : yes when_day     :
+type         : track
+featured     : yes
+when_day     :
 owasp-project: no
 session_slack:
-description  : Sessions focusing on Schrems II organizers   :
+description  : Sessions focusing on Schrems II organizers   : Adam Leon Smith
 ---

 This track is focused on Schrems II